54 below

 Oregon that have been minus 50 or below include: Ukiah, Danner,

-Blitzen, Drewsey, and Riverside (now just a ghost town, postal
+Blitzen, Drewsey, and Riverside (Blitzen now barely even a ghost

-All occasions at these seven locations were pre-1940.
-There is
+All occasions at these seven locations were pre-1940...
+There

-a strong possibility that the extreme winters of both 1949 and
+is a strong possibility that the extreme winters of both 1949

-1950 might have brought minus 50 to Seneca, but there were no
+and 1950 might have brought minus 50 to Seneca, but there were

-weather observations made in either of those winters.
-There may
+no weather observations made in either of those winters.
+There

 Arctic King places to add to the list, but some of the promising